-Regarding Application Notes 8 and 9 in [6] the following additional security objectives are defined based on additional functionality provided by the P6021y VB as specified below.
+Regarding Application Notes 8 and 9 in [6] the following additional security objectives are defined based on additional functionality provided by the P6022y VB as specified below.

-O.CUST_RECONF_PLAIN Post Delivery Configuration of Hardware The TOE shall provide the customer with the functionality to reconfigure parts of the TOE properties as specified for Hardware Post Delivery Configuration listed in Table 8.
-O.EEPROM_INTEGRITY Integrity support of data stored in EEPROM The TOE shall provide a retrimming of the EEPROM to support the integrity of the data stored in the EEPROM.
-O.FM_FW Firmware Mode Firewall The TOE shall provide separation between the NXP Firmware (i.e. NXP firmware functionality as part of the Security IC Dedicated Support Software) as part of the Security IC Dedicated Support Software and the Security IC Embedded Software.
-The separation shall comprise software execution and data access.
-O.MEM_ACCESS Area based Memory Access Control Access by processor instructions to memory areas is controlled by the TOE.
-The TOE decides based on the
+O.CUST_RECONF_PLAIN Post Delivery Configuration of Ha ardware The TOE shall provide the custor ner with the functionality to reconfigure parts of the TOE properties as specified for Hardware Post D elivery Configuration listed in Table 9 .
+O.EEPROM_INTEGRITY Integrity support of data stored in EEPROM The TOE shall provide a retrimminity support the integrity of the data s • O.FM_FW Firmware Mode Firewall The TOE shall provide separation Firmware (i.e. NXP firmware func Security IC Dedicated Support Se Security IC Dedicated Support Se IC Embedded Software.
+The sep software execution and data acce ctionality as part of the oftware) as part of the oftware and the Security aration shall comprise O.MEM_ACCESS Area based Memory Access Con trol Access by processor instructions controlled by the TOE.
+The TOE All information provided in this document is subject to legal disclaimers © NXP B V 2018 All rights reserved